 Guidance at Ma'ayanot is designed in a tiered approach so that each student has many different adults who are there to support her growth throughout her career in Ma'ayanot.
-Students are able to benefit from the advice of our Deans and mental health guidance counselors throughout their careers in Ma'ayanot.
+Students are able to benefit from the advice of our Deans and Guidance counselors throughout their careers in Ma'ayanot.
 Each grade is supported by the Grade Mashpi'im who serve as a resource for Torah Guidance and inspiration as students strengthen their avodat Hashem throughout the year.
-Additionally, every student at Ma'ayanot has a Faculty Advisor and is part of an advisory group.
+Additionally, our Freshmen and Seniors have the benefit of a weekly Freshmen/Senior Seminar where students have the opportunity to learn about topics ranging from student skills, social/emotional development and community building.